While any dog can be a loyal best friend, some breeds are inherently more loyal than others.

 Now that we’ve talked a bit about loyalty, let’s talk about our picks for 15 of the most loyal dog breeds that make great family dogs.

-You might associate the St Bernard with rabid Cujo or rowdy Beethoven.
-However, the St Bernard was bred to rescue people from avalanches.
+You might associate the St Bernard dog with rabid Cujo or rowdy Beethoven.
+However, the Saint Bernard was bred to rescue people from avalanches.

 These days, a St Bernard is more likely to be a large lapdog than a rescue dog.
 However, those instincts to help people are still there, and they’ll do nearly anything for their family.

 Bad breeding can lead to health or temperament problems.
-To ensure you get a healthy, loyal St Bernard, do thorough research to find a reputable breeder.
+To ensure you get a healthy, loyal Saint Bernard, do thorough research to find a reputable breeder.

 Barry was a famous Swiss St Bernard who rescued somewhere between 45-100 people in the Alps from 1800-1812.
 His body rests in the Natural History Museum in Berne, Switzerland along with a monument to his legacy.